 Living with Chronic Pain

-The Americans with Disability Act is a set of rights to protect individuals with disabilities.
-The definition of disabled person in the act is a person who has a physical or mental impairment that substantially limits one or more major life activity. " Please note that this is a legal definition, not a medical one.
-Under the ADA, employers are required to make accommodations for your disability.
-The accommodations have to be reasonable.
-There are other programs that can help, such as the Family and Medical Leave Act or FMLA.
+The Americans with Disabilities Act (ADA) is a set of rights enacted to protect individuals with disabilities.
+The ADA defines an individual with a disability “as a person who has a physical or mental impairment that substantially limits one or more major life activity.”
+Please note that this is a legal definition, not a medical one.
+Under the ADA, employers are required to make reasonable accommodations for disabilities.
+Other laws that can help individuals with disabilities include the Family and Medical Leave Act (FMLA).

 When dealing with a disability in the workplace, it is essential to communicate with the employer about any accommodations or modifications that may be needed in order to maximize productivity.
 Discussing any concerns with the human resources department (if one is available) is typically the best place to start.